 - An approved Winterim or Summerim course outside the student's country of primary citizenship or permanent residence - An approved Thunderbird three (3) credit hour internship outside the student's country of primary citizenship or permanent residence.
 This option is available provided the student is in good academic standing and has successfully completed all program prerequisites, Foundations, and all second trimester courses.
 Students are responsible for paying the tuition, insurance charges and all other expenses related to the internship. - A Thunderbird Exchange Program outside the student's country of primary citizenship or permanent residence.
 While participation in an exchange will satisfy the TGE graduation requirement, the student must enroll in an additional 3 credits of electives in order to meet the required number of credit hours for the program.
 Students are responsible for paying tuition and fees to Thunderbird.
-Students will also be responsible for books, materials, travel expenses, and living expenses related to the program.
+Students will also be responsible for books, course packs, materials, travel expenses, and living expenses related to the program. - Successful completion of a Thunderbird Language Immersion Program outside of the student's country of primary citizenship or permanent residence.
+Students should contact language@thunderbird.edu for more information about these programs.

 Thunderbird offers the following professional development workshops: Career Management Seminar (required), Business Presentations and Public Speaking, and Business Report Writing.
 Students are required to complete at least two of three professional development workshops in order to graduate.
 These "soft skills" workshops are designed to enhance students' competitiveness in the market.
-The fee for these courses is paid with the first trimester charges.
+The fee for these courses is included in the first trimester tuition charges.

-\Students are automatically registered for CS 1000 Career Management Seminar in the first module of the first trimester but may waive the seminar if they choose not to receive career management services during the program and after graduating from Thunderbird.
+Students are automatically registered for CS 1000 Career Management Seminar in the first module of the first trimester but may waive the seminar if they choose not to receive career management services during the program and after graduating from Thunderbird.
 The fee for CS 1000 is included in the Professional Development fees charged in the first trimester.